BlockchainCommons/www.blockchaincommons.com/vision.md

 3. **Demand:** Define and advocate a new techno-social contract of decentralized infrastructure, based on human dignity, respect for the individual, and mutual benefit for all contributors.

    * We work with regulators & legislators to support policies that enable compassionate decentralized approaches to cryptographic assets and digital identity through testimony and technical advice.
+   * Our advocacy is non-partisan and focuses on technological and digital civil rights.
    * Our [Testimony](https://github.com/BlockchainCommons/Testimony) to various agencies records much of our work to date.